Oakland County Cooperative Invasive Species Management Area

 Spring Invasive Species Summit 2019

 Thanks to all who attended our free public open house to learn about invasive species in Oakland County!
 Please share the presentations and information presented at the Summit with your friends and neighbors!
+Watch video of the entire event here!

 Video presentation by Dr. Janice Gilbert